 - IVR options for self-service based on the service request group and automated info retrieval;

-- Information about call status in the queue, waiting time for live agents and additional info related to the service request; informational, greetings, hold music, queue position, etc.
+- Information about call status in the queue, waiting time for live agents, and additional info related to the service request; informational, greetings, hold music, queue position, etc.

 The call routing strategy can also be informed through DNIS data, meaning that the server can decide, for example, if the call should be sent to a live agent or an IVR self-service menu.
 Also, DNIS + information on the actual skillsets of a group will direct a caller to the appropriate group, while analyzing the urgency/priority of said call and position for queuing.

 A variation of this is skill-based routing, where calls are presented to all available agents with a given skill set, instead of queuing calls against an agent.
-In this scenario, the requirements can use, but not limited to, the following parameters:
+In this scenario, the requirements can use, but are not limited to, the following parameters: